 Context: The Indian government responded to COVID-19’s economic shock with a stimulus package of ₹20-lakh crore, out of which ₹90,000 crore was earmarked for DisComs (later upgraded to ₹1,25,000 crore).

 - It is due to poor financial condition and revenue collection abilities of most state discoms

 - The upstream side (electricity generation) was drawing investments even as the downstream (distribution) side was leaking like a sieve.

-- The move is aimed at helping the discoms clear their dues with gencos (or electricity generation companies), who in turn can clear their outstanding dues with suppliers, such as coal miners, easing some of the working capital woes of Coal India Ltd and contract miners.
+- The move is aimed at helping the discoms clear their dues with gencos (or electricity generation companies), who in turn can clear their outstanding dues with suppliers, such as coal miners,like Coal India Ltd and contract miners.

 - This is subject to the condition that the Centre will act as guarantor for loans given by the state-owned power finance companies such as Power Finance Corporation (PFC) and REC Ltd to the discoms.

 Concerns: The poor financial situation of state discoms has been affecting their ability to buy power for supply, and the ability to invest in improving the distribution infrastructure.
 Consequently, this impacts the quality of electricity that consumers receive.

 - While it was called a stimulus, it is really a loan, meant to be used by DisComs to pay off generators.
 Stimulus loans are near market terms and not soft loans.

 - Cross subsidization: In India, electricity price for certain segments such as agriculture and the domestic category (what we use in our homes) is cross-subsidised by the industries (factories) and the commercial sector (shops, malls).
 This affects the competitiveness of industry.

 - Most states do not like to increase tariffs for politically sensitive constituents, such as farmers.